Balou97/DnD_Kampagne/content/4_World/1_NPC/Cormac Stonefist.md

 ## Profile

 **Description:**
-Cormac was the Commander of the City Watch in Waterdeep and a close friend to Franziskus.
-During the Attack on Waterdeep he fought against the army of the dead sent by Strahd von Zarovich and lost his life.
-His signature weapon Bloodbane, a bloodred Halberd is now in the hands of Franziskus to seek revenge.
+Cormac was the Commander of the City Watch in [[Waterdeep]] and a close friend to [[Franziskus]].
+During the Attack on Waterdeep he fought against the army of the dead sent by [[Strahd von Zarovich]] and lost his life.
+His signature weapon [[Bloodbane]], a bloodred Halberd is now in the hands of Franziskus to seek revenge.

 ---